 These opportunities lie primarily in the key areas of health & safety, offshore skills and certification.

 Since the start, Rampion has sought to promote where possible the number of local people employed on the project.
 To this end, a skills action strategy was implemented in conjunction with the local authorities, including the Sussex Education Business Partnership.
-The initiative identified skills gaps in the local workforce and to implemented proposals on how to reduce them by increasing opportunities for local people.
+The initiative identified skills gaps in the local workforce and implemented proposals on how to reduce them by increasing opportunities for local people.

 This skills work included: identifying and liaising with local feeder schools for Rampion jobs; offering short-term placements to enable people to gain experience, as well as retraining local people to help them to transition their skills into offshore wind.